mBartoldus/lowercase_v/README.md

 	let current_up = v(camera_position).sub( center_of_gravity ).slerp( 0.9, prior_up )
 	let camera_matrix = m(3).look_at( camera_position, point_of_focus, current_up )

-> current_up is slerped to prior_up to provide smooth camera transitions
+> current_up is slerped to prior_up to provide smooth camera transitions. prior_up can be derived from the camera's rotation matrix as left by the prior animation frame.

 ### .face_towards( viewer, center, up = [0, 0, 1] )
 Similar to .look_at(), but for things that aren't cameras.